 General Admissions Requirements

-Applicants are required to have successfully completed a one-year Early Childhood Education certificate or equivalent from a recognized college to enter the Early Childhood Education diploma program.
+Applicants are required to have successfully completed a one-year Early Childhood Education certificate or equivalent from a recognized college, in order to enter the Early Childhood Education diploma program.
 Transfer students with related credentials will be accepted into the program after being assessed on an individual basis to determine whether they are required to take bridging courses to meet diploma outcomes.

 Transfers